 Overall, the Sony MDR-1000X wireless headphones are the right pick for you if the ANC features are absolutely essential and you can give up a little extra comfort for it.
 Also, if you can’t live without hi-res audio playback, these would be worth taking a closer look at.
 Click the button below to see more info, star ratings, and additional specs.

-I hope this list has helped you on your quest to find the best noise-cancelling headphones of 2018.
+I hope this list helps you on your quest to find the Best Noise-Cancelling Headphones!
 If you have any questions, feel free to drop one below and I will be sure to respond as quickly as I can.

 Thanks for stopping by and taking the time to read through this list!